 - Control of processor exceptions.
 The VMM can get control on specific guest exceptions through the exception-bitmap in the guest controlling VMCS.
 The exception bitmap is a 32-bit field that allows the VMM to specify processor behavior on specific exceptions (including traps, faults, and aborts).
 Setting a specific bit in the exception bitmap implies VM exits will be generated when the corresponding exception occurs.
 Any exceptions that are programmed not to cause VM exits are delivered directly to the guest through the guest IDT.
 The exception bitmap also controls execution of relevant instructions such as BOUND, INTO and INT3.
 VM exits on page-faults are treated in such a way the page-fault error code is qualified through the page-fault-error-code mask and match fields in the VMCS. - Control over triple faults.
 If a fault occurs while attempting to call a double-fault handler in the guest and that fault is not configured to cause a VM exit in the exception bitmap, the resulting triple fault causes a VM exit. - Control of external interrupts.
 VMX allows both host and guest control of external interrupts through the "external-interrupt exiting" VM execution control.
-If the control is 0, external-interrupts do not cause VM exits and the interrupt delivery is masked by the guest programmed RFLAGS.IF value.
-If the control is 1, external-interrupts causes VM exits and are not masked by RFLAGS.IF.
-The VMM can identify VM exits due to external interrupts by checking the exit reason for an "external interrupt" (value = 1).
+If the control is 0, external-interrupts do not cause VM exits and the interrupt delivery is masked by the guest programmed RFLAGS.IF value.1 If the control is 1, externalinterrupts causes VM exits and are not masked by RFLAGS.IF.
+The VMM can identify VM exits due to external interrupts by checking the exit reason for an "external interrupt" (value = 1). - Control of other events.
+There is a pin-based VM-execution control that controls system behavior (exit or noexit) for NMI events.
+Most VMM usages will need handling of NMI external events in the VMM and hence will specify host control of these events.